teiband/python-template-project/README.md

-# python-sample-project
+# python-template-project
 A skeleton for new python packages

 ## Source Code
-Goes into a directory with the package name, e.g. `sample`
+Goes into a directory with the package name, e.g. `example`

 ## Tests
 Go into a directory called `tests`.